With so many hotels in London to choose from it can be hard to settle on just a single one.

 This means that you aren’t sharing an open connection with everyone else in the hotel and that you’re able to enjoy your own quick and secure connection.

-Getting connected was straightforward and once I was online I was able to upload photos to Flickr, get some work done on my blog, and just browse the web without any issues regarding speed or connectivity.
+Getting connected was straightforward.
+Once online I was able to get some work done and browse the web without any speed or connectivity concerns.

 Parking and Accessibility